openmsr/CAD_to_OpenMC/docs/index.rst

-Welcome to The Documentation for CAD_to_OpenMC
+Welcome to The documentation for CAD_to_OpenMC
 ==============================================
 **CAD_to_OpenMC** is a python tool intened to ease the process of creating OpenMC-ready surface meshes from a CAD-generated representation in the form of a .step (or .stp)-file.

-Check out the :doc:`usage` section for further information, including :doc:`install`.
+Check out the :doc:`source/usage` section for further information, including :doc:`source/install`.

 .. note::